 It is interesting to have the help, opinions and advices of a professional in rehabilitation field.
 It is useful to have the point of view of another person, reliable and objective to assess the problems and find the treatments and appropriate solutions.

 Take a look at the section In everyday life, the lower part concerns you.
 It’s entitled « How ataxias that appear at adulthood become a reality in the daily life? ».
-Don’t hesitate to use the discussion forum available on the website.
-You will find, among other things, people suffering from ataxia of Beauce.
-All participants will be pleased to welcome you.

 Here are the scientific research steps to be undertaken:

 - Know the biological mechanisms

 - Create animal models to do clinical trials; thanks to the results of those trials, find a treatment that will hopefully be useful.

 Mode of transmission : recessive autosomic (afflicts both sexes and both parents must be carriers of the faulty gene without however being afflicted).

 Appearance : starts with the small child and brings about a progressive handicap.
 The child is normal at birth.
 The first signs of the disease appear during the second year of life.